 St Michael’s Curriculum provides a well-designed range of high-quality learning experiences and provision which support children to develop as independent, confident, successful learners with high aspirations who know how to make a positive contribution to their community and the wider society.
 We teach all subjects in the National Curriculum.
 There is equality of access for all pupils.
 Developing children’s moral, spiritual, social and cultural understanding is a strong strand across the curriculum.

 We plan our curriculum for security and depth of learning.
 To do this, we ensure that pupils don’t just cover the curriculum but return to the key concepts, knowledge and skills over and over - each time gaining a deeper and more secure understanding, so the application of ideas and knowledge across different subjects is possible.
-We use the Learning Challenge Curriculum as this approach secures greater learning involvement, builds on children’s prior knowledge and helps them to develop into creative, confident learners who are keen to take risks, collaborate and persevere.
+We teach each subject area discreetly making relevant links to other subjects where appropriate as this approach secures greater learning involvement, builds on children’s prior knowledge and helps them to develop into creative, confident learners who are keen to take risks, collaborate and persevere.
 It is these qualities which we feel are vital for success in life as well as learning.

 A guiding focus of our curriculum is to enrich pupils’ experience of rich and high-quality vocabulary.
 We purposefully plan exposure to meaningful language across all subject areas that deepens and broadens learning.
 This vocabulary-based spotlight will equip our children to engage with the national curriculum in a more meaningful way that will secure improved outcomes for all pupils.

 Reading is also a key component our school curriculum.
 We recognise that the skill and enjoyment of reading is pivotal for pupils accessing current and future learning.
 We aim for our pupils to be reading fluently with comprehension so they can successfully access the whole National Curriculum.